ioos/erddap-gold-standard/README.md

 ## Making ERDDAP Publicly Accessible

+### URL Construction Behavior

+As of ERDDAP 2.28.0, `useHeadersForUrl` defaults to `true`.
+When enabled, ERDDAP uses the incoming request’s `Host` and protocol headers to construct URLs, assuming a correctly configured reverse proxy.

+The `ERDDAP_baseUrl` and `ERDDAP_baseHttpsUrl` settings are still used when ERDDAP generates URLs outside the context of an HTTP request (for example, in emailed reports or background tasks).

 This repository's Docker compose file is configured to work on localhost by default.
 To make ERDDAP reachable from a public IP address or domain name, follow these simple steps: